LCOGT/photonranch-projects/README.md

 **exposure_index**: The exposure_index value specifies which of the multiple requested exposures was used for the completed file.

-**base_filename** This is the general filename that is used to get the images completed in a project.
+**base_filename**: This is the general filename that is used to get the images completed in a project.
 Base filenames currently follow a "sitecode-camera_name-date-exp_number" format, such as "saf-sq002me-20220615-00022012", with a reminder that this should not include the EX00 value or the .fits file extensions.

 **target_index (currently not supported)**: When projects used to support multiple targets, the target index behaved like the exposure index, and the project_data had one more level of nesting.
 Files would save at `project_data[target_index][exposure_index]`.
 We have opted to remove this feature; however, multi-target project support may be added again in the future.

 ## API Endpoints
 Project requests are handled at the base URL `https://projects.photonranch.org/{stage}`, where `{stage}` is the deployment stage in ["test", "dev", "prod"].
-Currently, both the production and development stages point to the dev URL, though this may change in the future.
+Currently, both the production and development stages point to the dev URL, though this will change in the future.

 For examples using these endpoints with Python, see `examples.py`.